rolfstutz1a/shreddit3/README.md

 1. install nodeunit >>> npm -g install nodeunit
 2. nodeunit *server/test/*shreddit-tests.js
-3. *Alternativ:*  nodeunit *server/test/*shreddit-tests.js --reporter html  > c:/temp/shredditTest.html
+3. *alternative:*  nodeunit *server/test/*shreddit-tests.js --reporter html  > c:/temp/shredditTest.html

 ### D. Known Bugs

-* It may happen that the rating dialog will not appear when clicking on the stars.
+* it may happen that the rating dialog will **not** appear when clicking on the stars.

 ### E. Todo

+* on small screens the menu is shown/hidden by tapping on the menu-button. the meue should disappear when the user selects an item.
 * pagination of the posting-list
 * send notification when a new comment has been created.
 * client-side tests